cargo-bins/cargo-binstall/docs/ipv6-dns-remediation.md

 crate for parsing — already a transitive dep via `hickory-resolver` — instead of a hand-rolled line scanner.
-Filters `ScopedIp::V6(_, Some(_))` entries (scoped link-local) and propagates all other resolver options (`domain`, `search`, `ndots`, `timeout`, `attempts`, `edns0`) so a salvaged config is fully equivalent to what hickory would have built from a clean parse.
+Filters `ScopedIp::V6(_, Some(_))` entries (scoped link-local) and propagates all other resolver options (`domain`, `search`, `ndots`, `timeout`, `attempts`, `edns0`) so a salvaged config carries the same options hickory would have built from a clean parse.
+The one intentional difference is the per-nameserver transport set, described in §5.1.1.

 Important correction after the initial refactor: `resolv_conf::Config::parse()` is fail-fast, so using it directly reintroduced an all-or-nothing failure mode for malformed